-If you need accommodations, please fill out the form and contact the Assistant Director of Student Formation, to schedule a conversation about the accommodation process and possible study plans.
+If you need accommodations, please fill out the form and contact Rachel Payden, Manager of Student Formation & Community Engagement (rpayden@ctschicago.edu), to schedule a conversation about the accommodation process and possible study plans.

 Diagnostic paperwork or other documentation should be sent to the Registrar, Tina Shelton, along with a copy of your form.
 All records will be handled in confidence.
 Once the Dean has approved the accommodations, the Registrar will provide a letter that you should give to professors at the start of every term.
 This letter will last throughout your program unless your disability is temporary.